 Photo courtesy of Biflow Systems GmbH

-The third open-innovation Bio4Comp Award is for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
-The call deadline is on 17 July 2021.
-The third challenge is about
+The third open-innovation Bio4Comp Award was for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
+The call deadline was on 17 July 2021.
+The third challenge was about